axelarnetwork/axelar-contract-deployments/deployment-automation/README.md

 - **Chain ID**: The numerical ID for the chain.
 - **Token Symbol**: Native token symbol.
 - **Gas Limit**: Gas limit per transaction.
 - **Private Key**: Private key for transaction signing.
-This key needs to be properly funded to deploy and interact with smart contract on the target chain.
+This key needs to be properly funded to deploy and interact with smart contracts on the target chain.
 - **RPC URL**: Endpoint for blockchain interactions.
 - **Axelar RPC URL**: Endpoint for Axelar node interactions.
 - **Mnemonic**: Wallet mnemonic for key management.
-The deployer will need to have a proper axelar wallet funded to perform deployments and proposals on the target axelar network.
+The deployer will need to have a properly funded Axelar wallet to perform deployments and proposals on the target Axelar network.
 The deploying wallet will be responsible for funding the validator reward pools that will support the chain.

 ### Custom Network Requirements

-For custom devnets the corresponding config json is required and should be copied to the `axelar-chains-config/info` directory.
+For custom devnets, the corresponding config JSON is required and should be copied to the `axelar-chains-config/info` directory.

 ## Deployment Steps